Zimbabwe

 Post abolished

-Territorial Disputes: Namibia has
+Territorial Disputes: in 2004,

-but not clearly delimited, Botswana-Zambia boundary in
+delimited, Botswana-Zambia boundary in the river; in May

-assist police operations along the border of Lesotho,
+to assist police operations along the border of Lesotho,

 Zimbabwe, and Mozambique to control smuggling, poaching,